NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

 of the raster in geographic space.
 This information, in addition to the cell size or spatial resolution, tells the program how to place or render each pixel in 2 dimensional space.
-Tools like `R`, using supporting packages such as `rgdal` and associated raster tools often have comments that allow you to define the extent of a raster that is created within the tool.
+Tools like `R`, using supporting packages such as `rgdal` and associated raster tools have functions that allow you to view and define the extent of a new raster.

     # View the extent of the raster